logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

   @type concat
-  key message # The key for part of multiline log multiline_start_regexp /^[0-9]{4}-[0-9]{2}-[0-9]{2}/ # This regex expression identifies line starts. multiline_end_regexp /^\s*\w*Error:/ # This regex expression identifies the end of your multiline log. flush_interval 5 # The number of seconds after which the last received event log will be flushed.
+  key message # The key for part of multiline log multiline_start_regexp /^[0-9]{4}-[0-9]{2}-[0-9]{2}/ # This regex expression identifies line starts.
 </filter>
 ```